There are a lot of companies out there offering managed WordPress hosting now, but the question is, who’s the right company for your needs?

-They have branded themselves as a company for designers & developers, and they are really continuing that trend with agency friendly plans that come with dedicated IP addresses and adding on new & useful features.
+They have branded themselves as a company for designers & developers, and they are really continuing that trend with agency friendly plans that come with dedicated IP addresses and adding new & useful features.
 They do listen to customers and add informational ebooks and features accordingly.

 1 Click Staging & Local

-All three of these offer relatively easy to use staging sites.
+All of these offer relatively easy to use staging sites.
 GoDaddy gives you some randomly generated sequence as your staging site, while the others give you a nickname that a human could actually remember.
 Some cPanel companies are even starting to offer staging sites, so expect solid improvements in this area across all decent companies.

 Local by Flywheel